Egorka1988/TMS-diploma/README.md

 10. In project is used PostgreSQL database.
 Let's install it:
 <pre><code>$ sudo apt-get update
 $ sudo apt-get install postgresql postgresql-contrib</code></pre>
-Additional information you can find here: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04
+Additional information you can find here: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04 <br>
-11.Do not keep so sensitive data like name and password to your database in settings.py.
-Follow next:
+11. Do not keep so sensitive data like name and password to your database in settings.py.
+Follow next steps:<br>
-*find your activate file and open it for edit.
+find your activate file and open it for edit.<br>
-*add to the end of file next code:
+add to the end of file next code:
 <pre><code>
 		export DB_NAME=your_db_name
 		export DB_USER=your_role